Skip to content

 Send events from Stripe to webhook endpoints and cloud services.

 Set up an event destination to receive events from Stripe across multiple destination types, including webhook endpoints, and Amazon EventBridge.
+You can receive events in either:

 Use cases